 At the finish: stretch and relax.

-I wear Nike Free RN Flyknit shoes.
-Love them!
+I wear Nike Women’s Flyknit 3 Running Shoes, and I love them!
 They offer the benefits of natural motion and a flexible, natural stride.

 Subscribe today for free to receive our weekly update and never miss an article.